SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

 ## Exercise 1.1 Open the SAP HANA Database Explorer

-1. From the SAP HANA cockpit select **SQL Console**.
+1. From either the SAP BTP Cockpit or from SAP HANA Cloud Central, select the SAP HANA instance and choose **Open in SAP HANA Database Explorer**.

     ![](images/OpenSQLConsole.png)

     You may be prompted to enter database login credentials at this point.
 Enter **DBADMIN** for the user and the password that was specified in the SAP HANA instance creation wizard.

-    >Credentials for a cockpit database can be configured within the SAP HANA cockpit.
+    >Credentials for a cockpit database can be persisted by setting them within the SAP HANA cockpit which is covered later in this workshop.
+    >
     >![](images/Authentication.png)

 ## Exercise 1.2 Examine the Database Instance

-1. Hover over your instance in the database context menu.
+1. Hover over your instance to show the context menu.
 A summary should appear that identifies the type as a cockpit database.

     ![](images/DBSummary.png)